amay0808/se_project_react/README.md

 # WTWR (What to Wear?) - [Live Project](http://wtwr.styledcomputing.com)

-## About the project
+## About the Project

 WTWR (What to Wear?) is a weather-based clothing recommendation application.
-The project's goal is to provide users with suitable clothing recommendations based on the daily weather forecast.
+The goal of this project is to assist users by providing suitable clothing recommendations derived from the daily weather forecast.

 ## Project Live Link

-You can access the live project here: [http://wtwr.styledcomputing.com](http://wtwr.styledcomputing.com)
+Access the live project [here](http://wtwr.styledcomputing.com).

-## API Access

-Access the API here: [http://api.wtwr.styledcomputing.com](http://api.wtwr.styledcomputing.com)

 ## Functionality

-The application makes an API call to retrieve the daily weather forecast.
-The weather data is then processed and analyzed to determine the appropriate clothing recommendations for the user.
-The recommendations take into account factors such as temperature, humidity, wind speed, and precipitation.
+The application utilizes an API to retrieve the daily weather forecast.
+This weather data is subsequently processed and analyzed to determine the most appropriate clothing recommendations for the user.
+The recommendations consider various factors, including temperature in both Celsius and Fahrenheit.

 ## Features

-- Fetches weather data from an API
+- Retrieves weather data from an API
-- Processes and analyzes weather data
+- Processes and analyzes the acquired weather data
-- Generates clothing recommendations based on the forecast
-- Displays the recommended clothing items to the user
+- Displays user-added recommended clothing items
-- User-friendly interface for easy navigation
+- Offers a user-friendly interface for seamless navigation

 ## Technologies Used

-- React
+- React for building the user interface
-- CSS
+- CSS for styling
-- API integration
+- API Integration for fetching weather data
 - Figma for design
+- Google Cloud for cloud services

 ## Usage

-1. Open the WTWR application.
+1. Launch the WTWR application.
-2. Allow the application to access your location or manually enter your location.
-3. The application will retrieve the weather forecast for your location.
+2. The application will automatically retrieve the weather forecast for your current location.
-4. Based on the weather forecast, the application will recommend suitable clothing items for the day.
+3. The application will then present suitable clothing items based on the weather forecast.
-5. View the recommended clothing items and choose your outfit accordingly.
+4. Review the recommended clothing items and select your outfit for the day accordingly.

 ## Project Repositories